-15-Week Session 12-Week Session 6-Week Session 5-Week Session prior to first class day 100% lst-l4th class day 70% Ist-IIth class day 70% l st-5th class day 70% l st-5th class day 70% 15th-19th class day 25% 12th-15th class day 25% 6th-7th class day 25% 6th class day 25% after 19th class day No Refund after 15th class day No Refund after 7th class day No Refund after 6th class day No Refund refund of normally non-refundable fees could be approved in cases when the student is not accepted for enrollment by TSTC or when a class is canceled.
+15-Week Session 12-Week Session 6-Week Session 5-Week Session prior to first class day 100% l st- l 4th class day 70% l st-l l th class day 70% l st-5th class day 70% l st-5th class day 70% l 5th-l 9th class day 25% l 2th-l 5th class day 25% 6th-7th class day 25% 6th class day 25% after 19th class day No Refund after 15th class day No Refund after 7th class day No Refund after 6th class day No Refund

+A refund of normally non-refundable fees could be approved in cases when the student is not accepted for enrollment by TSTC or when a class is canceled.
 TSTC reserves the right to withhold refunds when a student is suspended for disciplinary reasons.
 No refunds will be processed until time has elapsed for a check to clear the bank.
 Refunds are given to a student after receipt of the withdrawal notice from the Admissions and Records Office.
 Cash refunds are not permitted.
 Financial aid balances and other credit balances are disbursed via the TECHOne card on the date announced at registration.

-For more information on Payment Plans and Emergency Tuition Loans, see the Student Accounting Web site at www.harlingen.tstc.edu/studentaccounting.
+For more information on Payment Plans and Emergency Tuition Loans, see the Student Acccounting website at www.tstc.edu/harlingenstudentaccounting.